Introduction to Coupling in Software Engineering

 - When the dependency between the modules is less, the changes done in one unit will not affect the

-- It provides room for better methods for the maintenance of the
+- Provides room for better methods for the maintenance of the

 Conclusion

-Coupling in Software Engineering is a crucial process, as it is significant in recognizing and limiting the connection amid the various modules of the software.
-In addition to this, coupling plays a major role in holding the quality and performance of the software system to a maximum level, by keeping in check the link amidst of all the elements in the software.
+Coupling in Software Engineering is a crucial process, as it is significant in recognizing and limiting the connection among the various modules of the software.
+In addition, coupling plays a major role in holding the quality and performance of the software system to a maximum level by keeping in check the link amidst all the elements in the software.

 Recommended Articles